Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 As the name implies, a foreigner loan is personal cash loan offered to non-citizens or permanent residents working, studying, and/or living in Singapore.

-Compared to personal loans for locals, the key difference between these two types of loans is the eligibility criteria.
-Though both are meant to help individuals tide through lean periods, foreigners are typically expected to meet a higher income requirement and may only be approved based on your salary and employment permit/pass type.
+Compared to standard personal loans aimed at locals, the key difference is usually found in the eligibility criteria.
+While both loans help individuals tide through lean periods, foreigners are typically expected to meet a higher income requirement.
+Also, you may only be approved based on your salary and employment permit/pass type.

 As a foreigner, you can apply for four main types of personal loans.
 They can be used to get you through a financial pinch or to build your credit for larger loans, especially if you plan on staying in Singapore for a long period of time.

 |Unsecured personal loan||An unsecured personal loan isn’t backed by any collateral and can be used for almost any purpose.
 And while your interest rate will likely be fixed over the life of your loan, you may have to pay a higher interest rate than with a secured personal loan.||Up to S$100,000|